raurir/StatsOfOrigin/README.md

 There is a /bot folder which was an attempt at playing with twitter interactions and all that kind of jazz.
 Uses [TwitterSocialBot](https://github.com/raurir/TwitterSocialBot)

 PS.
-Maroon rhymes with moon, not moan.
+Maroon rhymes with moon, not moan. - reference Maurice Dwyer.

 ## Developing